- Admission Standards

 Provisional admission specifies requirements that must be met prior to graduation, as detailed below.

-Provisional Admission is intended for those applicants who have provided evidence that suggests they are able to pursue graduate work, but have not taken foundational or pre-requisite coursework requirements, or do not meet GPA minimum requirements.
+Provisional Admission is intended for those applicants who have provided evidence that suggests they are able to pursue graduate coursework, but have not taken foundational or pre-requisite coursework requirements, or do not meet GPA minimum requirements.

 A degree-seeking graduate applicant with a baccalaureate degree from a regionally accredited institution of higher education, or international equivalent, with a GPA below the minimum for the graduate program, or applicants who are missing specific foundational or pre-requisite coursework requirements, may, at the discretion of the academic unit or program, be offered provisional admission if sufficient evidence is presented to suggest the applicant has the ability to pursue graduate work.
 As a first priority when starting the graduate program, a provisionally admitted student must satisfy the provisions of admission.
 Once the student has satisfied the provisions specified in the offer of admission and submitted all admission credentials, the provisional qualifier will be removed from the student’s record.
 Written confirmation indicating the removal will be sent to the student from the academic unit, institute dean or director.